polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/explore-sidecar-endpoints.md

 In this tutorial, you learned how to:

-- Import an Postman API collection.
+- Import an API collection into Postman.
 - Define environment variables to use in a collection.
 - Send API requests with custom variable definitions.
 - Inspect and save the responses from the API.